hipe-eval/HIPE-2022-data/README.md

 **Versioning**

-- HIPE-2022 release are versioned with a two-part version number (Major.Minor) which is part of 1) the data directory structure and 2) the filename of each file.
+- HIPE-2022 release are versioned with a two-part version number (Major.Minor) which is present in 1) the data directory structure and 2) the filename of each file.
 - Each HIPE-2022 release has an equivalent git repository release, with release notes.
-- The version of each specific dataset is mentioned in document metadata (see below).
+- The version of a primary dataset is mentioned in its document metadata (see below).

 ### HIPE format and tagging scheme